ClojureBridgeLondon/workshop-content-gitbook/development-tools/index.md

-# Development Tools for Clojure
+# Optional: Development Tools for Clojure

 If you want to continue your Clojure journey after ClojureBridge London, our coaches can help you set up a Clojure environment on your laptop.

 > ####Hint::Our coaches can help you set up Clojure tools
-> We have [general instructions on installing development tools](development-environment/) for Linux, MacOSX and Windows.
+> We have [general instructions on installing development tools](/development-environment/) for Linux, MacOSX and Windows.
 >
 > If something is not clear or does not work, don't hesitate to ask a coach.